leoho0722/Money/README.md

 - Xcode 15.0 beta 1
 - Support iOS、iPadOS、macOS system
 - Use SwiftUI to develop
-- Use CoreData Framework to save Data
+- Use CoreData to save Data
-- Use Swift Charts Framework to draw Charts
+- Use Swift Charts to draw Charts
-- Use Local Authentication Framework to unlock App
+- Use Local Authentication Framework to unlock App (only available physical devices)